Motherload On the Mother Road

 February 14, 2015 • Leave a Comment

-Kingman, AZ - Water TowerKingman, AZ - Water TowerPainted water tower on Route 66 in Kingman, Arizona.
-Photo by Kathy Weiser-Alexander.
-Route 66 in the area of Kingman Arizona provides visitors with a plethora of things to see and do, from the wonderful museums to a feel of the Old West in Oatman.
+Kingman, AZ - Water TowerKingman, AZ - Water Tower Route 66 in the area of Kingman Arizona provides visitors with a plethora of things to see and do, from the wonderful museums to a feel of the Old West in Oatman.
 We've also added quite a few photos to areas east of Oatman not talked about in our Photo Blog in our Arizona Route 66 Gallery.

 These are some of our favorites from the area of Kingman Arizona and Route 66 journey.
 While this is by no means all of the sites along your path, these are what caught our lens, and tickled our fancy the most.
 Click on an image to go to the Arizona Route 66 Gallery.
 Links in text will take you to more information and stories on the subject referenced.

-In October, 1857, Lieutenant Edward Fitzgerald Beale first explored the present site of Kingman when he and his team surveyed the 35th parallel in anticipation of building the wagon road.
-In the heat of the desert they used camels for transportation, an idea they were sure would catch on.
+In October 1857, Lieutenant Edward Fitzgerald Beale first explored the present site of Kingman when he and his team surveyed the 35th parallel in anticipation of building the wagon road.
+In the heat of the desert, they used camels for transportation, an idea they were sure would catch on.
 Alas, it never did.

 When the railroad began to reach this part of the west, a man named Lewis Kingman surveyed the route between Albuquerque, New Mexico and Needles, California in 1880.
 The new railroad, when it arrived, would closely parallel Beale’s old wagon road.
 Later when Route 66 came barreling through; it too, would closely follow this historic path.

-Home to Arizona's Route 66 Association, the old Power House in Kingman was converted into the Powerhouse Museum with great exhibits from Kingman's hey days, including it's glory time on Route 66.
+Home to Arizona's Route 66 Association, the old Power House in Kingman was converted into the Powerhouse Museum with great exhibits from Kingman's heydays, including its glory time on Route 66.
 In 2014, the museum added an electric car exhibit that continues to grow.

-Kingman, AZ - Powerhouse Museum Sign - 2Kingman, AZ - Powerhouse Museum Sign - 2Powerhouse Museum Neon Sign on Route 66 in Kingman, Arizona.
-Photo by Dave Alexander.
+Kingman, AZ - Powerhouse Museum Sign - 2Kingman, AZ - Powerhouse Museum Sign - 2

-The historic Hotel Brunswick, which was originally built in 1909, served customers for almost a century and is closed, but currently under renovation.
 The Kingman Club's been doing business for years, and recent owners have updated/repaired its neon for some added flare.

 Kingman is also home to author and friend Jim Hinckley and his wife Judy.
-We hope you have had a chance to check out some of Jim's photo's in our "Jim Hinckley's America" Gallery.
+We hope you have had a chance to check out some of Jim's photos in our "Jim Hinckley's America" Gallery.
 Jim also contributes to our auto industry history on Legends Of America.
 We had a great time catching up with him during our stay.

 There are two Route 66 alignments from Kingman southwest to the California border.
 The pre-1952 alignment along the Oatman Highway is by far the most beautiful, providing numerous photographic opportunities, legendary Route 66 icons, and a peek at the wild old west in historic Oatman, Arizona.

-However, this old route travels through notorious Sitgreaves Pass, the most intimidating portion of Route 66, with its steep grades, narrow road, and sharp hairpin curves.
-In addition, the highway does not allow vehicles over 40 feet, so, if this is you, think about coming into Oatman from the south through Topock, an easier route.
+However, this old route travels through the notorious Sitgreaves Pass, the most intimidating portion of Route 66, with its steep grades, narrow road, and sharp hairpin curves.
+In addition, the highway does not allow vehicles over 40 feet, so if this is you, think about coming into Oatman from the south through Topock, an easier route.

-After traveling through the pass, and going by some re-activated mining, you will finally come into Oatman, which is a real treat, complete with the gratuitous gun fight in the middle of the road, along with real wild Burro's which come into town daily begging for food from the local tourists (Oh, and you can buy burro food to feed them, but be warned, they will come up to you regardless).
+After traveling through the pass and going by some re-activated mining, you will finally come into Oatman, which is a real treat, complete with the gratuitous gunfight in the middle of the road, along with real wild Burro's which come into town daily begging for food from the local tourists (Oh, and you can buy burro food to feed them, but be warned, they will come up to you regardless).

 In its heyday, from the early 1900s to the 1940s, Oatman and the nearby town of Gold Road were the largest producers of gold in Arizona.

-Gold mining would have it's up and downs in the Black Mountains until the early 1900's.
-An official town began to form around 1904, complete with a Post Office, when the Vi-vian Mining Company began operations.
+An official town began to form around 1904.
 The tent city called Vivian quickly grew as miners flocked to the area.
-Between 1904 and 1907 the mine yielded over $3,000,000 and a large gold find at the Tom Reed Mine in 1908 brought in $13,000,000.
-In 1909 the town changed its name in honor of Olive Oatman.
+Between 1904 and 1907, the mine yielded over $3,000,000, and a large gold find at the Tom Reed Mine in 1908 brought in $13,000,000.
+In 1909, the town changed its name in honor of Olive Oatman.

 When Route 66 was first built in the 1920s, several supporters worked to have the road parallel the railroad through Yucca, where its supporters lived.
 However, Oatman was at its peak as a mining community and had more clout.
 So, even though it made the drive more difficult on those old Model-T’s, the road took the hazardous journey up Sitgreaves pass and bypassed Yucca.